Advanced Therapies for Neurological Disorders

 Amyotrophic Lateral Sclerosis (ALS)

-ALS, a progressive neurodegenerative disorder affecting motor neurons, requires ongoing neurorehabilitation to address muscle weakness, respiratory challenges, and associated symptoms.
-The approach focuses on maintaining function and enhancing quality of life.
+Affecting motor neurons, ALS is a progressive neurodegenerative disease that requires continuous neurorehabilitation to treat muscle weakness, breathing difficulties, and related symptoms.
+The strategy emphasizes on keeping function and improving quality of life.

 The Crucial Role of Neurorehabilitation Centers